aiman-riaz/whisper-cast/README.md

 # WhisperCast

 **WhisperCast** is a student-friendly, real-time speech-to-text application built on the powerful Faster-Whisper engine.
-Designed for accessibility, simplicity, and speed, WhisperCast enables users to transcribe spoken language with optional GPU support, intuitive hotkeys, clean code structure, and easily configurable settings.[1]
+Designed for accessibility, simplicity, and speed, WhisperCast enables users to transcribe spoken language with optional GPU support, intuitive hotkeys, clean code structure, and easily configurable settings.

 ***